crcx/retro10/doc/RetroLanguage.rst

   : .string ( a — )
     compiler @ 0 =if type ;; then 1 , , ['] type compile ;

 And now we have a new class handler.
-The second part is to make this useful.
-We'll make a creator word called **displayString:** to take a string and make it into a new word using our .string class.
-This will take a string from the stack, make it permanent, and give it a name.
+The second part is to use the new class.

 Tip:
   New dictionary entries are made using create.
 The class can